LeoAdamek/Supportic.us/README_IAN.md

 This software package is provdied to freely distribute the source code of *Supportic.us* to those who wish to have an understanding of the systems, ideas and implimentations used in its development.

+### Demo login credentials
+To test *Supportic.us* you can either register your own account, or you can use the following demo login:

++ E-mail: mjhkfrth@sharklasers.com
++ Password: teapot
++ Name: Elżbieta Jasińsk
++ Address Name: Elizibeta

+**Please do not change the password for the demo login**